9 of the Best Beaches in Italy To Visit This Summer

 When the winds are favorable to the eastern coastline, many head to Torre dell’Orso after a morning marveling at Lecce’s ornate baroque gems.
 This crescent of sand, one of the top beaches on the Italian coast, faces twin sea stacks known as the "Two Sisters" that attract sunbathers and cliff divers.
 Plus, the beach is lined by a shady pine grove, which offers respite from the scorching summer temperatures.

-Escape the Cinque Terre for this quieter, but equally beautiful, beach.
+Escape the Cinque Terre for the quieter (but equally beautiful) Camogli beach.

-Cinque Terre may be the most famous stretch of the Ligurian coastline, but is often overrun with tourists in the summer.
-So, avoid the hordes by heading slightly north to the picturesque Italian shore to the equally charming fishing village-turned-resort town of Camogli.
+Cinque Terre may be the most famous stretch of the Ligurian coastline, but it's often overrun with tourists in the summer.
+Avoid the hordes by heading slightly north up the picturesque Italian shore to the equally charming fishing village–turned–resort town of Camogli.

 This small town has all the Technicolor houses, miniature churches, and fabulous views of its more famous neighbors—with a fraction of the tourists—and the cheerful stretch of beach fronting the town is lined with shops and restaurants.
 Plus, the area is known for its excellent snorkeling and scuba diving at nearby Punta Chiappa, as well as the San Fruttuolos abbey and hamlet, set in a tiny cove that’s only accessible via a scenic hiking trail or boat.